Hamilton Golf Club

 There is a common reaction that people have when they first roll up to the clubhouse at Hamilton Golf Club, “What is THAT?
 There’s no way!”.
 It makes sense, the monstrous bunker climbing the face of the elevated green on the Par 3 18th is an absolute showstopper.
 It’s 10 feet high and I’d guess around 10 Metres in length, getting up and down is no mean feat.
 The destroyer of many solid rounds is the perfect way to close out a round.

 Hamilton Golf club is a traditional parkland style golf course routed along the Western bank of the Waikato River – New Zealand’s longest river, running 425kms of the North Island.
 Generously wide fairways are lined by tightly packed trees throughout the course, and greens and fairways are protected by a number of cavernous bunkers – although the number of these has been halved over the past decade in an effort to make the course more playable for all abilities.
-The green complexes are varied, with some flatter ones amongst a number of heavily sloped greens which can make for challenging putts when the greens are running fast.
+Bunkers have been replaced by sharp run-offs making for some excellent approach shots, adding to strategy of holes and pure enjoyment factor.
+The green complexes are varied and interesting, with some flatter ones amongst a number of heavily sloped greens which can make for challenging putts when the greens are running fast.
+They are excellently varied and combined with the swales, run-offs and bunkering, separate the layout from many of its competitors.

-Hamilton’s overall layout can best be described as steady.
+Hamilton’s overall layout can best be described as steady with a few beauties.
 There are a few holes that are more interesting that others – the standout being the Par 5 4th hole which doglegs left alongside the river path.
 It’s reachable in two for many players at 430m, however the hazard right and the outrageously sloped green makes it incredibly tough- the perfect risk-reward hole.
-The short Par 4’s on the front nine 5, 7 and 8 are also interesting holes, presenting scoring opportunities into greens well protected by bunkers and swales.
+The short Par 4’s on the front nine 5, 7 and 8 are also interesting holes, presenting scoring opportunities into greens well protected by bunkers and swales- scoring opportunities which can lead to double bogeys.
 The front nine is certainly more of a crowd favourite, with a touch more diversity in hole length and design.

-Rolling and undulating fairways, trademarks of land in the Waikato, do create opportunities for some interesting golf, even on the straighter holes, keeping players guessing.
+Rolling and undulating fairways, trademarks of land in the Waikato, do create opportunities for some interesting golf, even on the straighter holes, keeping players guessing and adding some natural variation to the design.
 The golf course has enough interesting features and holes to keep players engaged, however, the biggest takeaway of the layout is that a few too many of the holes are routed in straight lines with limited variety, the biggest let down of the golf course prohibiting it from being near the elite tier.

 Hamilton maintains good conditioning most of the year-round, and during Summer it plays firm and fast, a rare trait in New Zealand golf which brings the undulated fairways very much into play, adding an element of both challenge and enjoyment to the course.
 Greens generally run true, and can get quick during the peak of Summer.